pelavarre/byoverbs/futures.md

 ### 7 - Seventh traunch

 reinvent this wheel

     qiksys.suspend_globals()
     qiksys.resume_globals()

 like extend json.JSONEncoder to cover:  dt.datetime, dt.timedelta, set, tuple, ...

+:

 maybe maybe 'pwd.py' and 'py.py' and 'time.py' are no longer trouble? https://pypi.org/project/py/ might always only be a Python 2 thing?

+:

+trace today's:  cal
+more like:  cal -H 2023-01-18 -m 1 2023  # cal.py -H 2023018  # cal
+so no matter day of month we always get the -H/-m/etc syntax template form

+:

+localhost macOS uptime.py --pretty

 ## Copied from